Do you want to be a part of transforming solar energy accessibility and affordability in Nebraska?

 Financial products — At least 75% of the grant award amount must be deployed in financial products including loans, low-interest loans, subsidies, and rebates.
 The Center’s application proposes a financial assistance model that includes a mix of low or no-interest loans, grants, and subsidies.
 For each project, the mix of financial assistance would be calibrated to achieve the required 20% reduction in participants' electricity bill.
 The financial assistance model will be further developed during the one-year planning period.

 EPA’s Solar for All program favored the development of long-lasting programs.
-It is the Center’s intention to use the Solar for All award to develop a long-lasting program that can continue to serve eligible households beyond the 5-year grant period.
+The Center’s intention is to use the Solar for All award to develop a long-lasting program that can continue to serve eligible households beyond the 5-year grant period.
 This includes revolving funds from the initial projects into additional projects over time.

 Partners and availability in other states